How to Use a Lockshield Valve to Fix a Cold Radiator

 Whether you’re intimidated by your radiator lockshield valve or you just really don’t know anything about it, today’s tutorial is for you.
 We explain how to use and adjust your lockshield valve, plus cover other topics like balancing and bleeding your radiator.
 Tired of no hot water?
 Read on!

 On frigid winter nights, there’s nothing worse than finding a stubbornly cold radiator, with no apparent fix.
 You may have Googled ‘how to fix a cold radiator’, had a go at bleeding it, and gotten no closer to making it warm again.
 Then, you likely read about lockshield valves and balancing radiators, but got overwhelmed by the seemingly complex process.

 But the good news is — your radiator lockshield valve isn’t rocket science.
 And in this brief guide, we will do our best to demystify lockshield valves and outline the steps for balancing your radiator.
 Hopefully, this will be enough to resolve your issue and get your radiator humming along and keeping toasty.

 Table of Contents

+If you need to adjust the lockshield valve to balance your radiator, you can usually remove the cap by pulling it or unscrewing it.
 Once the cap has been removed, the valve looks a little like the end of a spindle.
-This spindle can be either square or half-moon shape.
-It can usually be adjusted by hand but if the radiator is older, you might find you need an adjustable spanner to move it.
+You can usually turn it by hand, but if the radiator is older, you might find you need an adjustable spanner to turn it.

 - A radiator bleed key